EddyVerbruggen/nativescript-star-printer/README.md

 });
 ```

 So what are those `commands`?

-Let's look at the various commands you can send to the printer by recreating the receipt
-we're using in [the demo app](demo/app/main-page.ts) as well.
+Let's recreate the receipt below to answer that:

 <img src="https://github.com/EddyVerbruggen/nativescript-star-printer/raw/master/media/demo-app-receipt.jpg" width="400px" />